Psychiatric Services: Medical Evaluation and Monitoring

 More and more students are coming to the university already being treated with medications.
 We would like to be able to assist you with your medications, but some preparation is needed to transfer your care here.

 At the time of the initial evaluation, you will be asked to sign a release of information form for us to obtain your treatment records from your previous physician or therapist.
-We will mail or fax this request promptly but it may take several weeks for us to obtain the records, as this depends on the response time of your former physician and/or therapist.
-If you have been formally evaluated for ADD/ADHD or have other documentation (i.e. hospital discharge summaries, other psychological testing results etc.), we will also ask you to sign a release of information form in order to obtain copies for our records.
+We will mail or fax this request promptly, but it may take several weeks for us to obtain the records, as this depends on the response time of your former physician or therapist.
+If you have been formally evaluated for attention deficit disorder/attention deficit hyperactivity disorder (ADD/ADHD) or have other documentation (i.e. hospital discharge summaries, other psychological testing results etc.), we will also ask you to sign a release of information form in order to obtain copies for our records.
 Please keep in mind that all records must be reviewed prior to being accepted for medication monitoring.

 If you are running low on your medication, we suggest that you call your former physician to ask for a prescription to be phoned to your local pharmacy.
 Let your physician know you are looking into transferring your services to the CTC and request a four week supply of medication.
 If you are taking medication that cannot be called into a local pharmacy, mailing you a prescription may be an option.
 Please note: we will not refill prescriptions written by other psychiatrists.